ddojo/ddojo.github.io/README.md

 Monthly meeting to do **collaborative**, **hands-on** data analytics **training**.
 We strive to be an open and inclusive community, everyone is welcome!
 We have a [code of conduct](./CodeOfConduct) that we adhere to.

 Everyone is welcome to join, whether you are a student, researcher or practitioner from industry.
+Also all experience levels, backgrounds and tool preferences are welcome!

 # When and Where
 On the second Thursday of each month at 5 pm online